eclipse-uprotocol/up-transport-vsomeip-cpp/examples/README.md

 ```
 $ export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/usr/local/lib
 ```
+Some points to remember:

-- For pub/sub examples, sequence in which corresponding uE and mE are executed, doesn't matter
+- For pub/sub examples, execute the publisher before subscriber
-- For rpc examples, always execute the rpcServer before rpcClient
+- For rpc examples, execute the rpcServer before rpcClient
+- These examples can either be run on the same machine or different machines connected over ethernet.
+If running on different machines, make sure they are on same subnet (can reach each other), a good test would be to check if they can ping each other.
+Also, their IP addesses need to be updated in corresponding config.json files under unicast tag.
-- You will require to enable multicasting on network interface, use the provided script [setupNwForSomeip.sh](./setupNwForSomeip.sh)
+- It is required to enable multicasting on network interface, use the provided script [setupNwForSomeip.sh](./setupNwForSomeip.sh).
+If using two separate machines, then it should be run for both of them.
+Make sure to update the interface name correctly in that script.

 ```
 $ chmod +x setupNwForSomeip.sh